tianocore/edk2-pytool-extensions/docs/user/features/rust_environment.md

 - `run()` - Checks the current environment for Rust build support.
   - The checks can be customized with the `custom_tool_checks` and `custom_tool_filters` parameters.
 - `get_workspace_toolchain_version()` - Returns the rust toolchain version specified in the workspace toolchain file.
-- `verify_workspace_rust_toolchain_is_installed()` - RVerifies the rust toolchain used in the workspace is available.
+- `verify_workspace_rust_toolchain_is_installed()` - Verifies the rust toolchain used in the workspace is available.

 ### Integration Examples

-This section provides examples of how to use the functions available in `edk2toolext/codeql.py`.
+This section provides examples of how to use the functions available in `edk2toolext/rust_environment.py`.

 #### `run()`